eclipse-archived/ceylon-lang.org/documentation/1.1/tour/classes.md

 but it does not usually mean what you think it means!

-Sure, if you're taking advantage of Ceylon's Java interop, you can call a static member of a Java class using this syntax, just like you can in
+Sure, if you're taking advantage of Ceylon's Java interop, you can call a static member of a Java class using this syntax, just like you would in
 Java:

 <!-- try: -->